tsgates/arch-wiki-markdown/wiki/IMac_Fusion.md

 ----------------------------

-Installing Archlinux requires no special tricks; follow the Installation Guide; mount /dev/sda1 (the first partition of the hdd is the UEFI partition) on /boot/efi; install grub-efi-x86_64 and you should be good to go!
+Installing Archlinux requires no special tricks; follow the Installation guide; mount /dev/sda1 (the first partition of the hdd is the UEFI partition) on /boot/efi; install grub-efi-x86_64 and you should be good to go!
 Since you will be installing on the Solid_State_Drives, use parted and created aligned partitions.
 I use this scheme: